brevzin/cpp_proposals/2996_reflection/reflection.md

 ## Selecting Members

-Our second example enables selecting a member "by number" for a specific type.
-It also shows the use of a metafunction dealing with diagnostics:
+Our second example enables selecting a member "by number" for a specific type:

 :::bq
 ```c++